Matrix Quest

-The Matrix Quest is the official collective name for issues #62 through #66 in Marvel's Transformers comics, written by UK writer Simon Furman.
+The "Matrix Quest" is the official collective name for issues #62 through #66 in Marvel's Transformers comics, written by UK writer Simon Furman.
 Each chapter of the story pays homage to a classic movie or book.

 Each issue of Matrix Quest was presented with its own symbol on the cover, with a number signifying the episode in the series.
 However, it was part of the main plot and not a separate mini-comic.
-The series was reprinted by Marvel UK in issues #262-264 & #282-297 and collected as a trade paperback in 2002.
+The series was reprinted by Marvel UK in issues #262–264 and #282–297 and collected as a trade paperback in 2002.

 The story

 The Matrix Quest began when Primus, the Transformers' god and core of their homeworld, Cybertron was reawakened, alerting his nemesis, Unicron to his location.
 Optimus Prime, the Autobot leader, had deduced that the only thing capable of stopping Unicron was the Creation Matrix, which he had once carried inside his body.
 The Matrix had been lost with Prime's old body when it had been launched into space for burial.
 Prime assembles several small teams of Autobots to search different parts of the galaxy for the Matrix.

 The story takes the form of four individual stories, each focusing on one team.
 Although the stories do not connect directly to each other, they each detail the ongoing quest and share the common thread of the Decepticon Thunderwing's growing obsession with capturing the Matrix for himself.